kiwibel/random-api/README.md

 - API Gateway allows for up to 10,000 requests per second.
 - API Gateway and Lambda will scale in response to the traffic spikes
 - In real life you might need to implement some rate limiting e.g. define API keys for clients and implement `Usage Plans` and throttling.
-- Randomapi is using edge-optimized API endpoint.
+- Random-api is using edge-optimized API endpoint.
 Requests are routed to the nearest CloudFront Point of Presence.

 # Security
 - Consider using WAF in front of the API